 The information in this section is for anyone who is planning on visiting CAMH.
 Please scroll down for contact and accessibility information, and directions for each of our three main sites.

 CAMH operates central clinical and research facilities in Toronto.
 Our 24/7 Psychiatric Emergency Department is located at 1051 Queen Street West.
 We also have 10 locations throughout the province that provide communities with education and support for program development, health promotion and prevention.

 Visitors are welcome at CAMH.

-To keep you, our patients, and our staff safe, and to minimize the spread of COVID-19 and other infectious diseases, all visitors must:
+To keep you, our patients, and our staff safe, and to minimize the spread of infectious diseases, all visitors must:

 If you are planning to visit CAMH and you feel unwell, please delay visiting until you have recovered.